 Say Hello To Helicopter Ingenuity

-A little helicopter named Ingenuity has accompanied Perseverance on the seven month journey to Mars.
+A little helicopter named Ingenuity accompanied Perseverance on the seven month journey to Mars.
 This helicopter made history on April 19th, 2021 as the first ever aircraft to successfully fly on another planet in our solar system!
 As of June 2022, Ingenuity has logged over 55 minutes from a total of 29 flights, and has reached an altitude of 39 feet.
 Check out this cool space visualization, created by an astronomer at the Adler Planetarium, inspired by what Ingenuity’s first flight path might look like.

 As Heavy As A Hippo